Shihan Kym Reid - Renshi

-My first competition was at the Adelaide University in 1974.
-Not happy with the non contact rules Rob and Karol, who in my opinion were two of the hardest karateka in SA in those days, joined forces with Bill and Joe to form the Australian Martial arts Association catering for “contact” tournaments, embracing all styles.
+Our first competition was at the Adelaide University in 1974.
+Eventually, not happy with the non-contact rules, Rob and Karol, who in my opinion were two of the hardest karateka in SA in those days, joined forces with Bill and Joe to form the Australian Martial arts Association (AMAA) catering for “contact” tournaments, embracing all styles.
 The organization began in 1982, became incorporated in Feb.
 1984 and continued to 2017.
 I was a major sponsor of the competitions as owner of the Commodore Pest Control.

 It was in 1981 that an opportunity came to train with Bill “Superfoot” Wallace in Melbourne, so Brian Bellchambers and I drove over to train that week-end and saw some very inspiring flexibility and speed.

 At the very first AMAA tournament in 1983 is where I also met Dante Roccisano who was one of the corner judges.

 From 1974 to 1986 I had fought in many of the “contact” tournaments and in 1986 I was awarded my 2nd Dan after completing another line-up.
 I retired from competing at this time and joined Rob and Karol as an official judge and referee.